-The complete and reliable plugin for managing custom post types, custom taxonomy and custom fields.
+The complete and reliable plugin for managing custom post types, custom taxonomies and custom fields.

 By default, WordPress will either display your blog posts or a specific page on the home-page.